 However, the opposite is true when there are few attractive men and lots of attractive women.

-Indeed Birger brilliantly shows in his wonderful Date-Onomics that men chase very little -if at all- when there is an abundance of women.
+As Birger brilliantly shows in his Date-Onomics men chase very little -if at all- when there is an abundance of women.

 What does it mean to you?

 Do not make him chase when there plenty of (attractive) women.

 That is likely the case if you live in big cities, if you are a smart woman and if you got a good education and career (also read: successful women dating).

 #2.
 Assertive Female Daters Win, Auction Theory Predicts

 Auction theory is the second big issue for the make him chase theory.

 I’ll try to be brief and simple.

 In auction theory strong bidders are the bidders with more resources and more confidence they can win the auction.
 These are the equivalent of women with a lot to offer.

 Conventional wisdom would have that these bidders would win most of the times.